akrishna77/QSettlers/QSettlers/index.md

 ## Our Goals

-Our goal for this project was to use this DQN algorithm to improve upon the JSettlers agent and show that a DQN can be successfully applied to the two game mechanics of Settlers of Catan: building and negotiating.
+Our goal for this project was to use this DQN algorithm to improve upon the JSettlers agent and show that a DQN can be successfully applied to the game mechanics of Settlers of Catan.
+Our original proposal had plans to implement both mechanics of the game: building and negotiating.
+Given some time and resource constraints, however, we decided to only implement negotiation decisions in our agent.
 Building an agent that utilizes DQN to play the entire game is outside the scope of this work; we are simply building upon the JSettlers agent by replacing rule-based decisions by DQN output where applicable.

 ## DQN Design